qkloun/qkloun/README.md

 ## 🚀 Open for Opportunities

-I'm actively seeking **data science internships** for Summer 2026!
+I'm actively seeking **data science and SWE internships** for Summer 2026!
 Passionate about machine learning, data analysis, and AI applications.
 Eager to contribute to impactful projects while continuing to grow my analytical and technical skills.

 **What I'm Looking For:**
 - Data Science & Analytics roles
+- Software Engineering roles
 - Machine Learning projects
 - Research opportunities in AI
 - Collaborative team environments